-- Students enrolled in the online MPA participate in two, 3-4 day residencies at the beginning and end of the their program.
+- Students enrolled in the Executive (online) MPA participate in two, 3-4 day residencies at the beginning and end of their program.

-- The courses are delivered fully online and provides flexibility to students with many obligations.
+- The courses are delivered fully online and provide flexibility to students with many obligations.

-- The online MPA program can be completed in two years of full-time or four years of part-time study.
+- The Executive (online) MPA program can be completed in two years of full-time or four years of part-time study.